marinakochuten/thomas-fire-analysis/README.md

 **Landsat imagery:** I use a simplified collection of bands (red, green, blue, near-infrared and shortwave infrared) from the Landsat Collection 2 Level-2 atmosperically corrected surface reflectance data, collected by the Landsat 8 satellite.
 The data was retrieved from the Microsoft Planetary Computer data catalogue and pre-processed by Dr. Carmen Galaz García to remove data outside land and coarsen the spatial resolution.

+**Air Quality Index (AQI):** The EPA's AirData tool has pre-generated files of data available for download.
+The files are updated twice per year: once in June to capture the complete data for the prior year and once in December to capture the data for the summer.
+AQI is calculated each day for each monitor for the Criteria Gases and PM10 and PM2.5.
+For this analysis, I use two files, one containing daily AQI data for 2017 and one for 2018.

 *Note:* My data folder is in the .gitignore.
 To run my code, access the data and add to data folder from here:
 - **Fire perimeters:** Download the California_Fire_Perimeters (all) shapefile from this link: https://gis.data.cnra.ca.gov/api/download/v1/items/e3802d2abf8741a187e73a9db49d68fe/shapefile?layers=0.
 The code to create the boundary for the 2017 Thomas Fire from this shapefile is housed in `hwk4-task2-fire-perimeter-kochuten.ipynb`.
 - **Landsat imagery:** This data is housed in the EDS 220 class server.
 Within the server, the data can be accessed through this path: `/courses/EDS220/data/hwk4_landsat_data landsat8-2018-01-26-sb-simplified.nc`.
+- **Air Quality Index (AQI):** This data is accessed using the direct links included in my code.

 ## References